How do I know if I have Lyme Disease?

 The truth is that outside of a few specific examples which we’ll cover here, it can be difficult to get a concrete diagnosis for Lyme.
-I know, not what you were hoping to hear.
 But even if the diagnosis is difficult to obtain, there may still be strong hope for complete recovery.
 Please read on and contact us with your questions.

 Acute exposure with certainty

 If you find a tick bite, you develop an erythema migrans rash (aka target lesion or bull’s-eye rash), and you get flu-like symptoms without any respiratory involvement (fever, malaise, joint pain, especially one-sided knee pain, digestive upset especially diarrhea), you can bet you’ve got acute Lyme disease.
 We call this a clinical diagnosis.
 No testing is generally necessary and it’s best to begin treatment as quickly as possible.

 As terrible as it sounds, if you’re going to get Lyme this is the best-case scenario because your diagnosis is clear and the treatment is simple.
 Go to your primary care provider and ask about a course of antibiotics.
 A 6-week course is generally preferable.
 Finish the course as prescribed.
 Get lots of sleep, reduce your stress level for this period of time, and take generally good care of yourself — eat healthy, simple foods, get gentle exercise, surround yourself with your closest friends and family to cultivate happiness and a healthy microbiome.